eranws/dodeca.js/present.md

 - looking at the drawing, estimating how ‘real’ it looks
 - repeat

-these actions can be mapped to the pillars of 3D processing:
+These actions can be mapped to the pillars of 3D processing:
 - Computer Graphics - creating an image from a model
 - Image Processing - converting one image to another
 - Computer Vision - understanding an image, reconstructing model